 Hi Max.
-Thanks for sitting down to talk to me about the work Pole has been doing.
-Can you give me the story of how the company came to be and what you guys worked with in its early stages?
+Can you tell me how PPP came to be and what you guys worked with in its early stages?

 Bernard Löhr was one of my mentors whilst he was working at Polar Studios.
-He founded the company in the year 2000 with one of his colleagues, and asked me to join them.
-At that time, Pole was primarily a music production company.
-So we wrote and produced songs in our attempt to be a part of the Swedish music industry boom that was happening at that time period.
-Around 2006, the music industry started to lose a lot of money, and we struggled as a result.
-Around that same time, however, we were asked to do sound design for a motorsport game.
+He founded PPP in 2000 with one of his colleagues, and asked me to join them.
+At that time, Pole was primarily a music production company, so we wrote and produced songs in our attempt to be a part of the Swedish music industry boom that was happening at the time.
+Around 2006, the music industry started to lose a lot of money, and we began to struggle as a result.
+However, we had been asked to do sound design work for a motorsport game around the same time.
 Bernard was a race driver, and one of his competitors, who was also a game developer, approached us about doing sound for his game, and that’s how we were able to get started in the game industry.

-Did you feel that the music production work you did in the early 2000s was able to sustain the company until you got involved in video game audio?
+Was the music production work you did in the early 2000s able to sustain the company until you got involved in game audio?

 Yes, it was.
-Mats Lundgren, our 3rd partner, is still producing music for the company, and all of us are involved in music in some way or another.
-It’s just not the main focus of the company anymore.
+Mats Lundgren, our third partner, is still producing music for the company, and all of us are involved in music in some way or another.
+It just isn’t the main focus of the company anymore.

 It says on Pole’s website that you do work with “platinum selling artists” and “Hollywood films”.
 Can you talk about some of these projects?